Gliding charity to shut over 'rent hike'

 A charity gliding club claims it will have to close because the council has "sharply increased" its rent.

-Portsmouth Naval Gliding Centre pays Fareham Borough Council about £1,000 a year per glider to use a hanger at authority-owned Solent Airfield.
+Portsmouth Naval Gliding Centre pays Fareham Borough Council about £1,000 a year per glider to use a hangar at authority-owned Solent Airfield.

 The club claims it will be charged £6,000 a year per glider.
 Chairman David Durston said their finances were "stacked up against" them.